Observability through logs: Centralized logging with Loki & querying via LogQL

 Deploy Sample Applications

 Next, we’re going to deploy those 3 applications we’ve reviewed the codes and deployment configurations.
-We’ll deploy the applications using the deployment configurations defined as YAML in the *.yaml
+We’ll deploy the applications using the deployment configurations defined as YAML in the *.yaml files we’ve seen earlier.

 -